Skip to main content

 2. Apply your changes.

-Sync ingress from virtual to host
+Sync ingress from virtual cluster to host cluster

 Create an ingress in a virtual cluster to make a service in that virtual cluster available via a hostname/domain.
 Instead of having to run a separate ingress controller in each virtual cluster, sync the ingress resource to the host cluster so that the virtual cluster can use a shared ingress controller running in the host cluster.